BlueArchiveArisHelper/BAAH_docs/src/en_US/docs/manual/QA.md

 Please check if the game server region selection in your configuration file is correct.

-## 3. How to check MuMu emulator's port number
+## 3. How to check MuMuPlayer's port number

-Click the three horizontal lines in the upper right corner of the emulator, open Problem Detection, scroll to the bottom, and the ADB port number will be displayed.
+Click the three horizontal lines in the upper right corner of the emulator, open Device Diagnostics, scroll to the bottom, and the ADB port number will be displayed.

 ## 4. How to check LDPlayer emulator's port number